-As to the question of &#8220;Lo-ammi&#8221; &#8212;I cannot complain that people do not receive the application without examination.
+As to the question of "Lo-ammi -- "I cannot complain that people do not receive the application without examination.
 There is nothing in my thoughts as to the Church which refers to this particularly.

-The rejection of Judah, at the time of the taking of Jerusalem by Nebuchadnezzar, and, consequently, the cessation of the application of the title &#8220;Ammi&#8221; to the whole people, has been the universal conviction of those Christians who have studied these subjects; and this for very simple reasons.
+The rejection of Judah, at the time of the taking of Jerusalem by Nebuchadnezzar, and, consequently, the cessation of the application of the title "Ammi" to the whole people, has been the universal conviction of those Christians who have studied these subjects; and this for very simple reasons.
 One may be astonished that any one should call it in question, but I will briefly here present some of the proofs.
-To give them in full and-in order, it would be needful to transcribe the greater part of the books of Jeremiah and Ezekiel.
+To give them in full and in order, it would be needful to transcribe the greater part of the books of Jeremiah and Ezekiel.
 Before producing some of these, it is well to recall the fact, that Israel is always the people of God; and if the affections of the heart and of the faith of a Daniel and a Nehemiah have called them so, nothing is proved thereby.
-Israel cannot cease to be the people of God. &#8220;The gifts and calling of God are without repentance,&#8221; and it is of Israel that this is said.
+Israel cannot cease to be the people of God.
+"The gifts and calling of God are without repentance," and it is of Israel that this is said.
 God never ceases to consider Israel as His people; but He *has* ceased *to govern* them as His people, and to have His throne in the midst of them upon the earth.
-Paul insists in @Romans 11 upon this point after their rejection of Christ&#8212; &#8220;I say, then, Hath God cast away his people?
-God forbid&#8221; (*verse* 1).
+Paul insists in @Romans 11 upon this point after their rejection of Christ "I say, then, Hath God cast away his people God forbid" (verse 1).

-So that Israel may now be called the people of God, and ought to be so, as beloved for the fathers&#8217; sakes, respect being had to the election.
+So that Israel may now be called the people of God, and ought to be so, as beloved for the fathers¬ sakes, respect being had to the election.
 Hence this is not the question.
 If Zacharias (@Luke 1) says He has visited and redeemed His people, this is still less difficult to understand, because he speaks of the coming of Jesus, who was, in truth, to establish the people in the enjoyment of all its privileges as the people of God.
 This,